djslzx/aqf-rust/README.md

 - Loop logic is modified somewhat; Rust lacks `do-while` loops, so we make do with infinite loops that break when a condition is met.
 - Casts between integer types are made explicit.
-  Some boolean to integer casts are implemented using conditional expressions instead of implicit casts.
+- Boolean to integer casts are implemented using conditional expressions or explicit casts instead of implicit casts.
 - Integer overflows are fixed.
 Whereas C allows them, Rust does not -- these overflows cause compiler errors.
 So the Rust AQF prevents these overflows from happening with additional checks.
   This is especially important for incrementing direct/indirect offsets.
 - Functions are more rigorously tested.
 See the `tests` module for details.